 Drive 0.75 mile south of Inlet on Route 28.
 The trailhead is on the right.
 This parking area is the same for both Black Bear Mountain and Rocky Mountain.
 The trail is intermediate and about 2.5 miles in length.
-Black Bear Mountain from Route 28 is the most popular approach, but a secondary approach can be found leaving from Uncas Road.
+Black Bear Mountain from Route 28 is the most popular approach, but a secondary approach can be found departing from Uncas Road.

-Elevation: 2,442 feet
+- Mountain elevation: 2,442 feet

 From the trailhead, you will start off walking along an old rocky woods road and quickly come to a split in the trail.
 Take the right at this time; you will return left at the end of the loop.
 From here, the old road continues for a bit before it turns into more of a foot trail and goes through a wet area over a long attractive boardwalk.
 At this point, the trail will start to ascend, at times quite steeply.
 The final approach to the summit is a bit more interesting, as rocky footing starts to be introduced as well as your first views.
 The summit of Black Bear has several viewing areas to spread out amongst the crowds of people who often frequent this peak.